sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 1. Restricted access for guest user.
 ```

-Interesting, if we take this at face value - the guest account is restricted, but there is a broken router config somewhere and there might be new issues in an issues list.
+Interesting, if I take this at face value - the guest account is restricted, but there is a broken router config somewhere and there might be new issues in an issues list.
 Not sure what or where that is yet.
-Again, lets pocket that for later and just keep an eye out as we enumerate for privilege escalation paths.
+Again, lets pocket that for later and just keep an eye out as I enumerate for privilege escalation paths.

 I do not do that many Windows machines, as odd as it may seem being primarily a windows user, I am more comfortable in my linux enumeration and privilege escalation.
 I did have in my notes from OSCP a Windows Enumeration script that served me well: https://github.com/411Hall/JAWS.
 It was pretty simple to get it over to the box using EvilWinRM.